 Assessment at Walsall Wood

-At Walsall Wood we use a term by term system of tracking attainment and progress in Reading called PiRA (Progress in Reading Attainment), and in Maths called PuMA (Progress in Understanding Mathematics Attainment).
+At Walsall Wood we use a term by term system of tracking attainment and progress in Reading and Maths using NFER assessments.
 These assessment tests identify which age related objectives the children have achieved and provide a standardised score to track progress across the year.
 We assess Writing against end of year expectations at several points throughout the year.

-At the end of the Reception year, every child is assessed against the Development Matters document to establish whether they have made a ‘good level of development (GLD).
+On entry to Reception, every child will complete the Reception Baseline Assessment (RBA).
+At the end of the Reception year, every child is assessed against the Development Matters document to establish whether they have made a ‘good level of development' (GLD).

 In Year 1, all children are expected to sit a ‘Reading by Six’ test.
 This national reading test gathers information about children’s phonic ability.

-In years 2 & 6, children will have completed SATs (Statutory Assessment Tests) for Reading, Maths and GPS (Grammar, Punctuation and Spelling) during the summer term.
-There writing will be assessed by their class teacher, whose judgements are monitored by the Local Authority.
+In Years 2 & 6, children will have completed SATs (Statutory Assessment Tests) for Reading, Maths and GPS (Grammar, Punctuation and Spelling) during the summer term.
+Their writing will be assessed by the class teacher, with judgements monitored by the Local Authority.